 The Odell House currently resides on one of the two highest points on the site.
-This high point or terrace offers sweeping views of much of the Preserve if existing trees are strategically removed.
+This high point or terrace offers sweeping views of much of the Preserve that would be enhanced if existing landscape plantings were removed.
 A second high point near the existing parking lot at Birmingham Road is at a slightly higher elevation.
 The Master Site Plan should capitalize on opportunities to highlight public views of the property from both high points.